How Solar Module Efficiency Affects ROI

-However, when the homeowner doesn’t have a lot of roof space or uses more energy, a solar array with average solar efficiency may not fit.
+When the homeowner doesn’t have a lot of roof space or uses more energy, a solar array with average solar efficiency may not fit.
 These homeowners may have to consider paying more for solar panels with higher wattage and efficiency.

 Solar Panel Efficiency Factors